ImplFerris/esp32-book/src/ratatui/index.md

 Ratatui makes building embedded interfaces much easier and faster than writing from scratch.
 You get ready-made widgets like charts, tables, and progress bars without the complex drawing code.

+## Learn Ratatui Basics

+If you're new to Ratatui, take a quick look at the official website at [https://ratatui.rs/](https://ratatui.rs/).
+It has clear documentation and beginner-friendly tutorials that walk you through creating simple TUI applications like a JSON editor.
+Understanding Ratatui's core concepts will help you adapt them for embedded displays.

 ## Projects Using Ratatui in Embedded Systems

 Here are some interesting projects that use Ratatui in embedded systems: